NormanDunbar/DokuWiki-Cleaner/README.md

 If your "javac" compile fails with this error:

-    C:\Software\Wiki>javac Convert.java
+    C:\Software\Wiki>javac Convert.java ConvertHTML.java
     Convert.java: error: unmappable character for encoding Cp1252 aQuote = thisLine.indexOf("???");

 Then you must set the Env Var as above, either permanently in Control Panel -> System, or in the session itself as per the above command.

 It's possible that Java 1.6 (Java 6) will not compile this file.
-I haven't tested it to see, I only have Java 1.7 (aka 7).
+I haven't tested it to see, I only have Java 1.7 (aka Java 7).

 # USAGE